man455/wordpress-job-manager/readme.txt

 * FIXED: Some small string changes for clarity
 * FIXED: Added category links to Google XML Sitemap
 * FIXED: Admin CSS/JS are only loaded on the appropriate pages
+* FIXED: Job list filter not filtering by categories

 = 0.5.3 =
 * FIXED: Application list not filtering correctly if no rating selected